edinella/books/README.md

 The frontend is based on [Nuxt](https://nuxtjs.org/), The Intuitive [Vue](https://vuejs.org/) Framework.

+In addition, I'm using [Tailwind](https://tailwindcss.com/) as CSS framework.

 ### Backend

 The backend API is based on [Adonis framework](https://preview.adonisjs.com/),